 While you might not realize it, you likely take road safety for granted every time you drive.
 That being said, there's still much that can be done to improve the condition of our roads and make them even safer than they already are.
 Learn more about these improvements and their many advantages to motorists and passengers alike across the U.S.

 Traffic is a major inconvenience and can also become a hazard to anyone caught in it.
 That's why it might be necessary to expand some roadways from two lanes to four.
-Specifically, adding an extra lane to both directions of traffic and adding a median between oncoming traffic can be just the thing that keeps traffic snarls from forming and preventing accidents.
+Specifically, adding an extra lane to both directions of traffic.
+Also, adding a median between oncoming traffic can be just the thing that keeps traffic from veering into oncoming lanes and preventing serious accidents.

-While retaining walls are in place to prevent falling rocks, improvements that can be made to them.
+While retaining walls are in place to prevent falling rocks from landing onto roadways in hilly and mountainous areas, there are not enough of them in use to prevent accidents and injuries to vehicle occupants.
 Bridges are also in need of repair and upgrades.
 It is the responsibility of the government to complete these needed repairs.
-In one court case, a Fort Worth truck accident lawyer reminded city officials of their obligation to public safety regarding roads and bridges.
+In one court case, a Fort Worth truck accident lawyer reminded officials of their obligation to public safety regarding roads and bridges.

 Adding road closure gates to roads that receive torrential downpours or copious amounts of snow can be a substantial help in making sure drivers don't go where they shouldn't.
-While it might be a major inconvenience to see that a road has closed, adding closures to GPS maps and smartphones can help ensure drivers are aware of any closures before reaching them.
-Although the above points are just a fraction of what's needed to make our roads safer, you can learn about the road conditions in your area and address your concerns to city officials at city hall meetings or in writing.
+In addition, adding road closures to GPS coordinates on maps and smartphones can help ensure drivers are aware of any closures before reaching them.
+If you have concerns about unsafe road conditions in your driving area, you can address your concerns to city officials at city hall meetings or in writing.